Tayside minister takes up role as Moderator of the General Assembly

 A special ceremony was held at the General Assembly Hall in Edinburgh this morning and streamed live online to enable people across Scotland and beyond to share in the happy occasion.
-Watch the service of installation now.

 The service was held on the day that the annual gathering should have opened but was cancelled for the first time in 330 years due to the COVID-19 pandemic.

 Dr Fair, 56, will continue to serve as the minister of St Andrew's Parish Church in Arbroath and undertake Moderatorial duties when required until further notice.

 He said: "I'm not sure I've ever felt a greater weight of responsibility but neither have I ever felt more supported, practically and by the prayers of God's people."